Photometric Redshift PDFs via Neural Network Classification for DESI Legacy Imaging Surveys and Pan-STARRS: Discussion

-In contrast, the PS1DR2+unWISE model exhibits a fundamentally different pattern.
+In contrast, the PS1DR2 + unWISE model shows a notably different pattern.
 The infrared $W1$ band emerges as the most important feature, followed by $g^{\mathrm{Kron}}$ and the magnitude error $\sigma_g^{\mathrm{PSF}}$, then by other optical magnitudes from different aperture systems ($i^{\mathrm{Kron}}$, $r^{\mathrm{Ap}}$, $g^{\mathrm{Ap}}$).
-Notably, magnitude errors ($\sigma_g^{\mathrm{PSF}}$, $\sigma_{W2}$) rank prominently among the top features.
-The SHAP value range is significantly compressed to approximately $-0.10$ to $+0.15$, roughly three times narrower than LSDR10, indicating that no single feature provides as strong a constraint on redshift.
-This shift in weight from ``spectral properties'' to ``measurement properties'' or ``morphological proxies'' is a direct manifestation of insufficient survey depth and larger photometric systematic errors, reflecting the model's attempt to exploit redundant information across photometric systems to compensate for the lack of single-band signal-to-noise ratio.
+Notably, magnitude errors ($\sigma_g^{\mathrm{PSF}}$, $\sigma_{W2}$) rank prominently among the top features, and the SHAP value range is compressed to approximately $-0.10$ to $+0.15$, roughly three times narrower than LSDR10.
+This shift in weight from photometric magnitudes to measurement uncertainties and multi-aperture differences indicates that the model relies increasingly on indirect proxies when single-band signal-to-noise ratios are insufficient.
 This explains why deeper photometry, not just broader wavelength coverage, is essential for achieving high photo-$z$ precision.